German industrial workers widen strikes in wage dispute

 “If we do not see any willingness to even discuss the topic seriously on Thursday, the situation will escalate further,” Roman Zitzelsberger, head of IG Metall in Baden-Wuerttemberg, told German daily Handelsblatt.

-Next door in Bavaria, home to companies such as engineering group Siemens (SIEGn.DE) and carmaker BMW (BMWG.DE), negotiations will resume on Jan.
+Next door in Bavaria negotiations will resume on Jan.
 15, and to the north in North Rhine-Westphalia on Jan.
 18.

 The labour dispute follows a strong year of growth in Europe’s largest economy, driven by domestic demand from record numbers of German workers while borrowing costs and inflation remain low and exporters benefit from a global recovery.